Discover How To Use Saffron Spice In Cooking

 - Add 1/2 tablespoon of olive oil to what is left of the seasoning

-- Grill each side for 5 to 10 minuets and brush seasoning half way through grilling.
+- Grill each side for 5 to 10 minutes and brush seasoning halfway through grilling.

 To make it a bit more exotic you can and a little ginger powder to your seasoning.

 If you are familiar with Iranian cooking you’ll know the importance of crispy rice or Tahdig.
 Tahchin is crispy saffron rice dish which can be enjoyed as a vegetarian dish or with any meat specially lamb or chicken.